 Read our Q&A on lessons learned from the Zika response

-Zika virus is most often spread through mosquito bites.
+Zika virus is primarily spread through mosquito bites.
 Most people infected with Zika do not show any symptoms, though about 1 in 5 experience fever, red eyes, rashes, body aches and headaches.
+The sickness is usually mild with symptoms lasting several days to a week.
 In some rare cases, health researchers have found links to much more serious conditions associated with Zika.